fbpx Skip nav to main content.

 Macie: You can likely reach us on our website, which is probably the easiest because there’s an inquiry box on there to set up an appointment for a consultation, and that’s gaineslawyers.com

 Dave: Okay, great.
 I’ll put a link down below.
 Thank you so much.
-I appreciate that it is always good to see you, and maybe we could do a live stream again.
+I appreciate that it is always good to see you, and maybe we could do a livestream again.

-Macie: That would be great thank you so much.
+Macie: That would be great.
+Thank you so much.
 Yes, no problem.